 It is divided in three areas: a Strict Natural Reserve of prohibited access; one of Wild Natural Reserve, of restricted access; and a Recreational Area, the only one zone we can visit.

-Unlike other national parks of the country, it has the particularity of integrating landscapes of coast, forest and mountain and it is the only one of all Argentina that has maritime coasts, the case on the Beagle Channel.
+Unlike other national parks of the country, it has the particularity of integrating landscapes of coast, forest and mountain, the case on the Beagle Channel.
 Its an extension we find a synthesis of the biological wealth of the Island of Tierra del Fuego and its beautiful landscapes.

 The park presents a typical glacial topography that alternates deep valleys bathed by rivers, lakes and peat bogs with mountain ranges oriented from northwest to southeast.